I earn commissions if you shop through the affiliate links on this page

 Tidewater glacier calving is an extremely powerful event that everyone should get a chance to witness.
 If you haven’t ever seen this, it’s time to hop on a plane to Alaska, Greenland, Iceland, or Antarctica and find a way to go watch it happen.
 If you’ve never heard of glacier calving before, it’s simply the breaking away of ice from the edge of a glacier.
 In tidewater glaciers (that terminate in water) chunks of ice fall frequently due to tidal forces from the water and waterline melting.
 Sometimes these chunks can be quite large, such as in the noticeably detached block below.

 I should preface this by describing how much I typically hate touristy things.
 I’d rather get far away from people in the backcountry than try to shoulder my way through a crowd all trying to see the same thing.
-I like being different, I want to see the things that nobody else is seeing.
-I feel like that’s my primary purpose in my photography.
-I can also be a little bit of a social anxiety nut job in cramped quarters, so there’s that too.
+I like being different, and getting off the beaten track.
+I’m also be a little bit of a social anxiety nut job in cramped quarters, so there’s that too.

 Yet, I’ll happily set these feelings aside for a few things, and one of those things is the glacier cruises out of Valdez.
 We’ve now done four Valdez cruises with two different operations, and every trip has been awesome.
-Three of those excursions were to the Columbia Glacier, a little over 20 miles away from Valdez the way the crow flies or about 50 miles by boat.
+Three of those excursions were to the Columbia Glacier, a little over 20 miles away from Valdez the way the crow flies.
+About 50 miles by boat.

 Our last trip to Columbia Bay was on the Lulu Belle, and we saw an entire block collapse on the glacier.
 We’ve seen some smaller events before, but they’ve always been difficult to photograph because you don’t see them until you hear the ice crack and crash.
 Usually, by the time I spot the location all I see is the resulting splash.
 The face of this glacier is absolutely enormous, you simply can’t look at the whole thing.

-We really lucked out on this one because so much started to break and crack for a few seconds before it collapsed.
-I love the gif of this because you can see small chunks start to break below and during collapse a large split form on the left side.
+We lucked out on this one because so much started to break and crack a few seconds before it collapsed.
+It was very obvious it was about to go.
+You can see small chunks start to break below and during collapse a large split form on the left side.
 I wish I had a video of it because the sound is incredible.
 A deep, sharp, loud, thunder-like crackling.
 The height of the glacier varies by a few hundred feet at the waterfront, so I don’t know exactly how large this block is, but it was certainly over 100 feet tall.

 If you’re interested in either of these tours out of Valdez, check these links: